 The study was published on 29 April 2021.

 The Council also asked the Commission to "submit a proposal, if appropriate in view of the outcomes of the study, or otherwise to inform the Council on other measures required as a follow-up to the study", ensuring that any proposal is accompanied by an impact assessment.

 The next steps that the Commission intends to take are outlined in the letter to the Portuguese Presidency of the EU that accompanied the study.

-Based on the outcome of the study, the Commission plans to initiate a policy action on plants produced by targeted mutagenesis and cisgenesis, which will involve an impact assessment including a public consultation.
+Based on the outcome of the study, the Commission has initiated a policy action on plants produced by targeted mutagenesis and cisgenesis, which involves an impact assessment including a public consultation.

-It will aim at a proportionate regulatory oversight, which would maintain a high level of protection of human and animal health and the environment and allow to gather benefits from innovation, in particular to achieve the goals of the European Green Deal and Farm to Fork Strategy.
+It aims for an appropriate regulatory oversight for the concerned plant products, ensuring a high level of protection of human and animal health and the environment, and enabling innovation and the contribution of safe new genomic techniques to the objectives of the European Green Deal and the Farm to Fork Strategy.

-The Commission is engaged in a wide-ranging communication effort to share the results of the study and to discuss its outcome and next steps with the EU institutions and stakeholders in dedicated meetings:
+The Commission is engaged in a wide-ranging communication effort to share and discuss the outcome of the study and the ongoing initiative with the EU institutions and stakeholders in dedicated meetings:

 - Agriculture and Fisheries Council, 26 May 2021

 - EP ENVI Committee Public Hearing on new genomic techniques in the food sector, 10 May 2021

 - EP AGRI Committee “New genomic techniques: study presented by the EC DG SANTE”, 22 June 2021.